rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

 # Summary
 [summary]: #summary

-Deprecate `mem::uninitialized::<T>` and replace it with a `MaybeUninit<T>` type for safer and more principled handling of uninitialized data.
+Deprecate `mem::uninitialized::<T>` and `mem::zeroed::<T>` and replace them with a `MaybeUninit<T>` type for safer and more principled handling of uninitialized data.

 # Motivation
 [motivation]: #motivation

-The problems with `uninitialized` centre around its usage with uninhabited types.
+The problems with `uninitialized` centre around its usage with uninhabited types, and its interaction with Rust's type layout invariants.
 The concept of "uninitialized data" is extremely problematic when it comes into contact with types like `!` or `Void`.

 For any given type, there may be valid and invalid bit-representations.
 For example, the type `u8` consists of a single byte and all possible bytes can be